pkgcore/pkgcore/README.rst

 Who to contact if I find a bug?
 ===============================

 Please submit an issue via Github_.
-You can also stop by at `#pkgcore`_ on Freenode.
+You can also send an email to the dev list (pkgcore-dev@googlegroups.com) or stop by `#pkgcore`_ on Freenode.

 Tools
 =====